hsghori/CS-Notes/machine_learning_notes.md

 **Computational learning theory** is a sub-field of computer science and machine learning which seeks to define new learning problems, show why and how certain learning algorithms work, and help us understand why some problems are fundamentally hard to solve.
 When thinking about learning algorithms we generally care about:
-- probability of succesful training: $p = 1 - \delta$
+- probability of successful training: $p = 1 - \delta$
 - number of samples to train on: $m$
 - complexity of the hypothesis class
 - accuracy to which target concept is approximated: $\Epsilon$
 - manner in which training examples are presented
 - manner in which training examples are selected

-**Computational complexity** is the ammount of computational effort that is needed for a learner to converge.
+**Computational complexity** is the amount of computational effort that is needed for a learner to converge.

 **Sample complexity** is the number of training iterations needed for a learner to create a successful hypothesis.